Would you ever think that changing ONE word in a signup form could result in a double-digit increase in conversions?

 Four Stages of a Conversion Funnel

 A typical conversion funnel has four stages: attract, convert, close and delight.

 At the top of the marketing funnel (TOFU) or Awareness stage, your marketing efforts are trying to gain more exposure and capture the attention of various individuals across multiple platforms and channels.

 These individuals may not even know they have a need or problem.
 At this stage, you’re letting people know your brand exists and what it offers — to keep it top of their mind, in case such a need or problem arises for which your product/service could be the solution.

-Your marketing messages at this stage of the conversion funnel should focus on delighting and educating visitors so that they feel comfortable engaging with your brand.
+Your marketing strategy at this stage of the conversion funnel should focus on delighting and educating visitors so that they feel comfortable engaging with your brand.

 Focus on your intriguing brand story with the goal of getting potential visitors to relate and feel connected.
 One way to do this is to be authentic and humanize the brand a bit.

 As a visitor moves past the Awareness stage into the Interest stage or middle of the funnel (MOFU), you want to build even more interest in the type of products or services you offer.

 Before someone can even build an interest in your specific products and services, he or she must first have an interest in the type of products or services you offer overall.
 (Notice the funnel gets smaller because not everyone who is aware of your product will be interested.)